Causal Data Fusion for Panel Data without a Pre-Intervention Period: Simulation Studies

+Note that Assumptions~\ref{assm:equi} and \ref{assm:logequi} need not hold for the factor model in Equation~\eqref{eq:factor} in general.
+To assess the robustness of the equi-confounding estimators, we evaluated the degree to which Assumptions \ref{assm:equi} and \ref{assm:logequi} are violated under the factor model specified in Assumption \ref{assm:factormodel} with the aforementioned choices of the distributions.
+We considered 1000 DGPs, holding $\mu_i$, $Z_i$, $X_i$ fixed while varying time-specific parameters $\rho_t$, $\phi_t$, $\theta_t$, $\varrho_s$, $\varphi_s$, $\vartheta_s$ and errors across DGPs.
+The empirical distribution of linear equi-confounding violations exhibits a mean of 0.871 (SD = 1.100), while logarithmic equi-confounding violations show substantially smaller deviations with a mean of 0.014 (SD = 0.017).
+Both distributions are centered near zero, indicating that the assumptions hold approximately on average.
+However, the logarithmic equi-confounding assumption demonstrates markedly tighter concentration around zero, suggesting it is substantially less sensitive to the particular realization of the DGP parameters.

 Turning to the synthetic control method, note that the optimization problem in Equation~\eqref{optim:algo} has a quadratic objective with quadratic constraints.
 We solve it using the \texttt{gurobi} package \citep{gurobi} in \textsf{R}.
 A key aspect of our methodology is the trade-off between the matching quality in the reference and target domains.
 This balance is governed by the flexibility allowed via the parameters $\eta_Z$ and $\eta_X$, which control the relative importance of matching in the reference and target domains, respectively.
 A larger $\eta_Z$ allows better matching in the target domain at the expense of the reference domain, whereas a larger $\eta_X$ allows better alignment in the reference domain but may reduce the quality of matching in the target domain.
 This trade-off can be tuned based on domain-specific considerations regarding the association between covariates and outcomes.
 In our implementation, we set both $\eta_Z$ and $\eta_X$ to $0.1$.
 We also conducted a sensitivity analysis to examine the dependence of the estimated causal effect on $\eta_Z$ and $\eta_X$.
-Figure~\ref{fig:sensitivity_sim} presents the results of this analysis.
-As seen in the figure, deviations from $0.1$—either increasing or decreasing $\eta_Z$ and $\eta_X$—exhibit minimal impact on the estimated causal effects.
+As seen in the Figure~\ref{fig:sensitivity_sim}, deviations of $\eta_Z$ and $\eta_X$ from $0.1$--either increasing or decreasing--exhibit minimal impact on the estimated causal effects.
+Specifically, they lead to changes in the estimated causal effects that are bounded by $0.005$.